typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 }
 ```

-- This is the base component with all the required components.
-Notice that our `SearchBar` and `BookList` component are direct descendants of the `InstantSearch` component so that they have access it's context and vice-versa.
+- This is the main page that brings together all the required components.
+- Notice that our `SearchBar` and `BookList` component are direct descendants of the `InstantSearch` component so that they have access to the `InstantSearch` context and vice-versa.
 - Also notice that we pass the `typesenseInstantsearchAdapter` that we created in the lib directory as the `searchClient` to the `InstantSearch` component.
+- Feel free to explore the [Typesense InstantSearch Adapter](https://github.com/typesense/typesense-instantsearch-adapter) for more information on advanced usage.